The Genesis Revelation — Poly Function

 K

-. - For integer serial
+. - For an integer sequence

 a1,...,an